 Instructions

-- Preparations: Remove the butter from the refrigerator a few hours before baking to allow it to get soft.
+- Preparations: Remove the butter from the refrigerator a few hours before baking to allow it to soften.
 Preheat the oven to 180ยฐC/ 350ยฐF.
-Butter and flour the springform or line its bottom and sides with parchment paper.75 g unsalted butter/ โ cup
+Butter and flour the springform or line its bottom and sides with parchment paper.โ cup unsalted butter

 - Make cake batter: Cream butter and sugar for 3-4 minutes.
 Add the eggs, one by one, mixing well in between.
 Mix the flour and the baking powder and sieve them over the mixture.
 Mix shortly again using a spoon or a rubber spatula.
-Don't overmix or the cake will be dry and dense.butter + 175 g granulated sugar/ ยพ cup + 2 tablespoons + 3 large eggs + 175 g all-purpose flour/ 1 ยฝ cups + 1 teaspoon baking powder
+Don't overmix or the cake will become dry and dense.butter + ยพ cup + 2 tablespoons granulated sugar + 3 large eggs + 1ยฝ cups all-purpose flour + 1 teaspoon baking powder

 - Bake: Transfer the batter to the prepared baking pan and cover it with the black currants.
 Bake for about 40 minutes or until a skewer inserted in the middle of the cake comes out clean.

-- Let cool in the pan for about 10 minutes; remove, and let cool on a wire rack.
-Serve as suggested above.
+- Let cool in the pan for about 10 minutes; remove, and let cool on a wire rack (Note 3 - Serving suggestions).

 Notes